Epimedium: Nature’s Alternative to the “Little Blue Pill”Reading Time: 5 minutes

 In a 2007 laboratory study, consumption of Epimedium extract was seen to help improve erectile function in aged male rats .
 In separate studies, Epimedium’s main active component icariin, while helping to boost erectile potency, did not have much of an effect on testosterone levels [4-6].

-For instance, in 2008, researchers from the University of Milan in Italy tested four plants which are used as natural aphrodisiacs in traditional cultures, along with three individual compounds [7,8].
+For instance, in 2008, researchers from the University of Milan in Italy tested four plants that are used as natural aphrodisiacs in traditional cultures, along with three individual compounds [7,8].

 The blue pill works by blocking the actions of an enzyme known as phosphodiesterase-5, or PDE5, which helps to control blood flow to the penis.
 In short, suppressing PDE5’s activity promotes male erections .